-Some of the immediate effects of flash floods include rip off of trees, destruction of buildings and bridges, catastrophic mud slides, submerging of lands, lives and properties by water, mud or large mass of debris, etc. During flash floods rapidly rising floodwaters can attain heights exceeding 10 m (~30 ft).
+Some of the immediate effects of flash floods include rip off of trees, destruction of buildings and bridges, catastrophic mud slides, submerging of lands, lives and properties by water, mud or a large mass of debris, etc. During flash floods rapidly rising floodwaters can attain heights exceeding 10 m (~30 ft).

-Accra residents as well as some other flood prone areas in other parts of Ghana can tell the story and describe the scenario better.
+Accra residents, as well as some other flood prone areas in other parts of Ghana, can tell the story and describe the scenario better.

 How to Download Accra Flash Flood Forecasting App